The SAGE National Network

 From their Athena Swan Award applications, we know that many SAGE subscribers identified similar systemic barriers to attraction, retention and progression within their institutions.
 Dismantling these barriers can be a difficult and time-consuming exercise, but our subscribers don’t have to do it alone, because they have access to thriving communities of practice within the SAGE network.

-The Workload Allocation SIG is developing a fit-for-purpose, principles-based matrix for equitable workload allocation which can be used in conjunction with current Workload Allocation Models at institutions.
+The Workload Allocation SIG developed a principles-based matrix for equitable workload allocation which can be used in conjunction with current Workload Allocation Models at institutions.

-The matrix will include case examples of good practice.
+The matrix includes case examples of good practice.
 Its underlying principles can be applied across all levels of an institution, whether it’s from the perspective of senior leadership, local managers or staff members.

 Join a Group